MaheryRandrianirina/ari/api/project-charter.md

      - Not assigned tasks are listed with button to assign a user (click on the button open a search bar to search for the user)

     4. User checks tasks list then notice advancement in a gauge
+     - User could switch task status by moving it toward every status block
+     - User is able to mark task(in progress) advancement by gauge (converted to % or ratio)

 NOTE :